 This what’s is great about the internet.
 You can find some great deals out there.
 But try to get that tool replaced you bought on the internet.
 Your tool guy will not be happy.

-- The price obviously is a draw back.
-I mean if you can buy 4 GearWrench ratchets for what one Snap On costs I have a hard time making since of that.
-Especially since almost all mechanic tool companies have lifetime replacement warrantees.
+- The price obviously is a drawback.
+If you can buy 4 GearWrench ratchets for what one Snap-On cost, I have a hard time making sense of that, especially since almost all mechanic tool companies have lifetime replacement warranties.

-We all work to support of families and plan for our future not pad Snap On dudes’ kids’ college fund.
+We all work to support families and plan for our future, not pad Snap-On dudes’ kids’ college fund.
 So, we need to be smart.
-Yes, buy that tool that helps make you job easier but, don’t pay 3x what its worth.
+Yes, buy that tool that helps make your job easier but, don’t pay 3x what it’s worth.

 - They do not replace your ratchet or screwdriver.
 They rebuild them.
-This may be me being a little nit-picky but, rebuilt is not replacement.
-When I have needed new GrearWrench or Kobalt ratchets I just took them in and got a new one
+This may be me being a little nit-picky but, rebuilt is not a replacement.
+When I have needed new GrearWrench or Kobalt ratchets, I just took them in and got a new one.

-- In my experience their screw drivers do not last that long.
-I also might mention that I really don’t like that they just knock out the end and replace it when you have a broken one.
+- In my experience, their screwdrivers do not last that long.
+I also might mention that I really don’t like that they knock out the end and replace it when you have a broken one.

 There are so many great options for tools out there today.
 You can pick a price point and most likely find decent tools.
-When you use your tools for a living you need to find the right ones for you.
-With that said you don’t have to buy Snap On to get tools that are professional quality and will last.
+When you use your tools for a living, you need to find the right ones for you.
+With that said, you don’t have to buy Snap-On to get professional quality tools, and they will last.
 Look around and try different brands.
-If you just have to have Snap On shop online and look for yard sales and swap meets.
+Suppose you have to have Snap-On shop online and look for yard sales and swap meets.
 Keep wrenchen.